A Q&A Session was held on November 7th, 2024. View the recording, and click the buttons below for the associated resources.

 Yes, visit the Challenge Details page to view the most up-to-date Challenge Guidelines document for full details on each deliverable.

-No. The university must fill out the W9, as we are only able to issue stipend checks directly to universities (not to individual student organizations).
+No. The university must fill out the Vendor (W9) and ACH forms, as we are only able to issue stipend checks directly to universities (not to individual student organizations).

 It is the responsibility of each team to appropriately handle copyright issues related to anything you choose to use in your presentation (including, but not limited to: music, images, graphics, and photos).
 Neither NASA nor NIA can grant permission for you to use copyrighted material.